mar10/nutree/docs/sphinx/ug_graphs.rst

 Mermaid Format
 --------------

-Mermaid is a diagramming and charting tool that uses Markdown-inspired text for defining diagrams. |br|
+`Mermaid <https://mermaid.js.org>`_ is a diagramming and charting tool that uses `Markdown <https://www.markdownguide.org>`_ -inspired text for defining diagrams. |br|
-It is a popular choice for documentation and is supported by many `Markdown`_ editors. |br|
+It is a popular choice for documentation and is supported by many Markdown editors.

-Nutree can convert trees to Mermaid format.
+Nutree implements conversion to

-Nutree implements conversion to `Mermaid flowchart format <https://mermaid.js.org/syntax/flowchart.html>`_.
+`Mermaid flowchart format <https://mermaid.js.org/syntax/flowchart.html>`_. |br|
 Given this tree ::

     Tree<'Root'>